jamesrwilliams/ee-boilerplate/README.md

 $ gulp init
 ```

-This moves the ExpressionEngine system directory to about `dist/public_html`, renames the images directory to assets, and moves the uploads directory out of assets to public_html.
+This moves the ExpressionEngine system directory to above `dist/public_html`, renames the images directory to assets, and moves the uploads directory out of assets to public_html.

 ### 6. Begin gulp
 ```